 Many believe that one of the biggest threats to public health—in fact, the next pandemic—is antimicrobial resistance.
 Today, the CDC lists 18 different types of antibiotic-resistant bacteria and classifies five as urgent threats to human health.

 In past 100 Year Lifestyle articles we have talked about Superbugs and the War on Germs.
 We’ve stressed that becoming a germaphobe isn’t the answer.
 Life is about balance.
-The fact is that we are covered with good bacteria and viruses, scientists estimate over 100 trillion of them, that are necessary for life and it is the assault on germs that created antimicrobial resistance and is throwing our bodies and our environment way out of balance.
+The fact is, we have all sorts of good bacteria and viruses in our body.
+Scientists estimate over 100 trillion of them that are necessary for life.
+It is actually the assault on germs that created antimicrobial resistance and is throwing our bodies and our environment way out of balance.

 In this post-COVID time where masks and hand sanitizers are being given away and television advertising focuses on the antimicrobial properties of everything from children’s toys to clothing, the topic demands a deeper look.

 For clarity, antibiotic-resistance refers to bacteria that are resistant to antibiotics.
 Antimicrobial resistance is a broader term that is used to describe resistance to drugs among a variety of microbes, including parasites, viruses and fungi.

 While antimicrobial resistance has largely gone unnoticed or at least unspoken about during COVID, the pandemic actually made it worse.
 Hand sanitizer, antimicrobials and disinfectants set record sales.
 The Wall Street Journal reported that hand sanitizer sales alone jumped 600% in 2020.

 The scary thing is, it’s insidious and silent.
 The latest figures suggest AMR will cause over 10 million deaths per year by 2050.
 This is more than deaths from cancer and diabetes combined.
 And triple the current Covid-19 death toll of 3.4 million deaths worldwide since 2019.